millerms/CranburyChiropractic/_pages/services/shockwave-therapy-eswt.md

 ---

 ## Overview
-Shockwave therapy (ESWT) uses **pulsed acoustic waves** on stubborn, localized problem areas.
-The waves create a small, controlled mechanical stimulus that can encourage your body’s normal repair responses.
-We often use ESWT when a spot hasn’t responded to rest or routine care.
+Shockwave therapy (ESWT) delivers **pulsed acoustic energy** to targeted, stubborn spots.
+It’s commonly used when an area hasn’t responded to rest or routine care, and pairs well with an active plan.
 {: .reveal .reveal--fade }

 ### How it works
-The pulsed waves create tiny mechanical stresses that may increase local circulation, influence tissue signaling, and help reorganize irritated tissue.
+The pulsed waves create a small, controlled mechanical stimulus that may increase local blood flow and prompt a “repair signal” in the tissue.
 Sessions are brief and intensity is adjusted to your comfort.
 {: .reveal .reveal--fade }

-### Why it may help
+### Why we use it
-ESWT is often used for persistent spots that haven’t responded to other treatments.
-It’s not a replacement for active care, but it can be a useful tool to help you get back on track.
+ESWT is often helpful for persistent tendon or fascia irritation.
+It’s not a replacement for active care; we use it to support progress alongside exercises.
 {: .reveal .reveal--fade }

-### When it may help
+### When we use it
 - **Plantar fasciitis** (heel pain)
 - **Trigger finger** (stiffness/locking)
 - Persistent tendon/enthesis complaints (e.g., elbow, shoulder, hip)